 Nadene Rasmussen (Maori (Ngātiwai)/Irish/Portuguese, New Zealand) is an acclaimed experimental vocalist and violist based in Los Angeles.
 She has developed an exploratory sound that encompasses poetic lyricism, cross-cultural improvisation, electroacoustic, jazz and classical influences.

 Marie Gaudet is Anishinaabe from the Wikwemikong First Nation of Manitoulin Island, Ontario.
 She teaches singing at the Centre for Indigenous Theatre and traditional dance and shawl-making at the Native Women’s Resource Centre.
 She is a member of the Eagle Heart Drummers and Dancers and was a lead vocalist in Red Sky Performance’s production of Miigis and Great Lakes.

 Raye Zaragoza (Japanese/Mexican/Native American, USA) released her debut EP Heroine in 2015 and gained national attention with her song "In The River" protesting the Dakota Access Pipeline.
 The song was awarded the Global Music Awards 2017 Heretic Award for Protest Music and the Honesty Oscars' award for Best Song.
 In 2017, she independently released her debut album, Fight For You.

-We gratefully acknowledge the Department Canadian Heritage and the Ontario Arts Council for its generous support of the 2018-19 REDTalks Series.
+We gratefully acknowledge Canadian Heritage for their generous support of our REDTalks Series.